alexirpan/alexirpan.github.io/_posts/2017-03-21-perils-batch-norm.markdown

 some distribution.
 That distribution depends on the weights and biases that feed into this unit.

-During the training process, the distribution of this unit's activation is going to change.
-The next layer in the network has to learn how to effectively make use of this unit's output. current layer's activation
+During the training process, the distribution of this unit's output is going to change.
+The next layer in the network has to learn how to effectively use that unit's activation, which is made harder if the distribution of those activations is continually shifting.
+The motivation behind batch norm is to normalize the output distribution to always be mean 0, variance 1.

 When training neural nets, we feed small batches (minibatches) of data at a time.
 To make this example concrete, let's say our batch size is 32.
 Then, depending